 Is the organ on Numb the same as the one on "When My Train Pulls In"?

-Yes, it's a B3 at Rob Cavallo's place.
-It's stereo, with 2 mics on the horns of the leslie.
-One of them captures the low-end driver, and the other is for the highs.
+Yes, it's a B3 at Elizondo's place.
+It's stereo, with 2 mics on the horns of the leslie, and another mic on the low rotor.

 For "When My Train Pulls In", what can you tell me about the guitars?

 I think we used a Gibson Falcon amp for that record.
 Other than that, one of things we did was record Gary's guitar through a leslie cabinet on that one.
 That's kind of common though, going back to Led Zeppelin days.
 Even Soundgarden did that on one of their famous songs.
 I think it was "Black Hole Sun".
 There are companies that make can adapter so that you can use the leslie's internal amp and cabinet for the guitar.

 I know you didn't record the drums on that record, but can you tell me anything about those?

 Not much really.
 But there quite a few triggered samples in the Pro Tools session.
 2 triggered kicks and 2 triggered snares.

 How did you get involved with the Regina Spektor "Far" album?

 Mike hired me to work on that.
 We started at Clinton Sound in New York, did most of it there, and finished off the overdubs at Mike's house.
 But I only worked on a few songs on that album.

 Yes.
 That song was fun.
 I remember it because it was the end of the day, and Regina was like "I just got this idea.
 Can we try it?".
 She played along on a keyboard connected to a VST.
 I honestly can't remember if we went back and recorded a real piano.
 It could be a virtual piano that's on the final track.
 I actually think it is.

 What about "Eet"?
 It features a much wider piano, as opposed to "The Calculation".